IPHC GLOSSARY OF TERMS AND ABBREVIATIONS

 Management strategy evaluation (MSE).
 Procedure whereby alternative management procedures' performance are tested and compared using stochastic simulations of stock and fishery dynamics against a set of management objectives.

 Maximum economic yield (MEY).
-The sustainable catch level for a commercial fishery that allows net economic returns to be maximised.
+The sustainable catch level for a commercial fishery that allows net economic returns to be maximized, i.e. yield that creates the largest difference between total revenues and the total costs of fishing.
 Note that for most practical discount rates and fishing costs, MEY will imply that the equilibrium stock of fish is larger than that associated with MSY.
 In this sense, MEY is more environmentally conservative than MSY and should, in principle, help protect the fishery from unfavourable environmental impacts that may diminish the fish population.

 Maximum sustainable yield (MSY).
 The maximum average annual catch that can be removed from a stock over an indefinite period under prevailing environmental conditions.
 MSY defined in this way makes no allowance for environmental variability, and studies have demonstrated that fishing at the level of MSY is often not sustainable (c.f.
 Long-term potential yield).